TOUR OF NS SAVANNAH

 Although not open for visiting on a regular schedule at this time, the Savannah Technical Staff schedule periodic tours provided that these can be accommodated without interference to normal ship's business.
 For more information about touring the ship, please send an e-mail to: Savannah@dot.gov and include "Tour Request" in the subject line.

 Your virtual reality tour of the NS Savannah begins in the Purser's reception area.
 To provide the best experience possible without knowing what software is installed on your computer, or how fast your internet connection is, we have several viewing choices.
-(Fast photos works without Flash or HTML 5.
-It is great for slow internet connections and for visually impaired users with an Internet reader.)
+(Fast photos is great for slow internet connections and for visually impaired users with an Internet reader.)

 Click in the list below to visit in any order: